What can an individual be impeached and convicted for?

 Congress should be legislating, not investigating.
 We need to secure the border, fund the government for 2020, and address the real issues facing our nation.

-My name is [NAME] from [CITY AND ZIP CODE] and I am calling today to urge [MEMBER OF CONGRESS] to stop wasting time and money on an impeachment inquiry when there is real work to do.
+My name is [NAME] from [CITY AND ZIP CODE] and I am calling in opposition to this impeachment sham.

-Please tell [MEMBER OF CONGRESS] to focus on legislation and not this distraction of an investigation.
+Please tell [MEMBER OF CONGRESS] to oppose this impeachment process.
+Let's focus on the issues.

 Thank you for passing along my message.